How to make a speckle pattern suitable for Digital Image Correlation?

-We can therefore see the correlation of images as following points over the entire observed surface: following the movements of a surface of a part is equivalent to following the movements of all the points of this surface.
+We can therefore see the correlation of images as following points over the entire observed surface: following the movements of a part’s surface is equivalent to following the movements of all the points of this surface.

-We just spray spots of black mat paint, of random sizes, on a white background, also mat to avoid reflections that could interfere with the measurement.
-A speckle of white dots on a black background is also possible.
+We just spray spots of black mat paint, of random sizes, on a white background and also a mat to avoid reflections that could interfere with the measurement.

-In order to achieve spot sizes of the order of ten microns, it is possible to use an airbrush, as explained in the article about image correlation for lattice structures.
+To achieve spot sizes of the order of ten microns, it is possible to use an airbrush, as explained in the article about image correlation for lattice structures.